jorgschonau/jorgschonau.github.io/methodology.md

 >These two very old people are the father and mother of Mr Bucket.
 Their names are Grandpa Joe and Grandma Josephine.

-are being transformed this format:
+are being transformed into this format:

 | Line Number  | Chapter     | Word      |
 |-------------:|:-----------:|:---------:|